Database Users and Roles

 - REVOKE: Withdraws roles, system privileges, and object privileges from users or roles.

-- ALTER SCHEMA: Changes the owner of a schema (and all its schema objects).
+- ALTER SCHEMA: Changes the owner of a schema (and all its schema objects) or sets schema quotas.

 An administrator can create an account for users who want to connect to the database with CREATE USER SQL statement.
 The new users get either an LDAP configuration, Kerberos Principal, or a password (can be changed later).